The new features and enhancements are:

 ACM-4881: Users can now see the cluster node termination reason in the nodes table on the Cluster Details page.

-ACM-5096: You can now configure a combination of spot block and spot clusters in auto-scaling nodes while the master and minimum number of nodes can be On-Demand nodes (the Spot block rotation feature), for Presto version 0.193 onwards.
+ACM-5096: You can now configure a combination of spot block and spot clusters in auto-scaling nodes while the coordinator and minimum number of nodes can be On-Demand nodes (the Spot block rotation feature), for Presto version 0.193 onwards.
 Beta, Via Support.

 ACM-5142: The Spot block rotation feature is now also supported on Spark clusters from Spark version 2.4 onwards.
 Via Support